raul23/search-ebooks/README.rst

 And optionally, you might need:

-  * `Lucene`_ for a powerful search library
-  * `Tesseract`_ for running OCR on books - version 4 gives better results even though it's still in alpha.
-OCR is disabled by default and another engine can be configured if preferred.
   * **Highly recommended** `poppler`_, `catdoc`_ and `DjVuLibre`_
     can be installed for faster than calibre's conversion of ``.pdf``, ``.doc`` and ``.djvu`` files respectively to ``.txt``.

+..
+TODO: add these options
+.. * `Lucene`_ for a powerful search library
+.. * `Tesseract`_ for running OCR on books - version 4 gives better results even
+   though it's still in alpha.
+OCR is disabled by default and another engine can be configured if preferred.

 Cache
 =====